Bitwig Studio 6: Automation Clips, Clip Aliases, and More

 Alongside the editing overhaul, Studio 6 introduces automation clips - a format that treats automation as standalone clips rather than data embedded in the global timeline.
 Automation clips support looping, independent start times, time-shifting, stretching, and clip aliases (see below).
 Parent clip edits propagate through to automation clips automatically until you make a direct edit to the automation clip itself, at which point the two decouple.

-Automation clips can be saved to the browser for reuse across projects and dragged directly onto devices to load their shapes into Bitwig's Segments MSEG modulator.
-The browser groups automation clips and BWCURVE files together for unified access.
+Automation clips can be saved to the browser for reuse across projects and dragged directly onto devices to load their shapes into Bitwig's Segments (a multi-stage envelope modulator).
+The browser groups automation clips and BWCURVE files (Bitwig's curve file format) together for unified access.

 Clip Aliases: Shared Patterns Across the Arrangement